Chirality (chemistry): Molecular representations for chirality

+Machine Learning applications

+Machine learning models trained on these molecular representations have been applied to predict various chirality-related properties.
+One practical application is forecasting the elution order of enantiomers in chiral chromatography.
+Models trained on experimental retention data from chiral stationary phases can learn structure-retention relationships.
+Random Forest and other ensemble methods have been applied to predict which enantiomer elutes first on columns such as Chiralpak AD-H using both traditional circular fingerprints and neural network-derived descriptors.

+Another application is the prediction of optical rotation, a fundamental chiral property.
+Machine learning models have been developed to predict specific rotation values for chiral molecules based on their structure, with applications to both organic compounds and specialized classes such as chiral fluorinated molecules.
+These predictions can assist in structural characterization and quality control in pharmaceutical development.

+While these machine learning approaches show promise, several limitations remain.
+Model accuracy depends heavily on training data quality and coverage of chemical space.
+Neural network architectures, particularly Transformers, face inherent challenges in learning stereochemical features from string-based representations like SMILES.
+These models tend to recognize partial molecular structures early in training but require significantly longer to accurately distinguish between enantiomers, sometimes exhibiting periods of confusion where @ and @@ tokens are frequently interchanged.
+The interpretability of neural network-based descriptors is often limited compared to traditional physically-motivated descriptors.
+Additionally, these methods typically perform best for compounds structurally similar to training data and may not generalize well to novel scaffolds or unusual stereochemical arrangements.

 History

 The rotation of plane polarized light by chiral substances was first observed by Jean-Baptiste Biot in 1812, and gained considerable importance in the sugar industry, analytical chemistry, and pharmaceuticals.
 Louis Pasteur deduced in 1848 that this phenomenon has a molecular basis.
 The term chirality itself was coined by Lord Kelvin in 1894.
-Different enantiomers or diastereomers of a compound were formerly called optical isomers due to their different optical properties.
+Individual enantiomers or diastereomers of a compound were formerly called optical isomers due to their distinct optical properties.
 At one time, chirality was thought to be restricted to organic chemistry, but this misconception was overthrown by the resolution of a purely inorganic compound, a cobalt complex called hexol, by Alfred Werner in 1911.

 In the early 1970s, various groups established that the human olfactory organ is capable of distinguishing chiral compounds.